Exhibition Totnes Costume Museum

 Exhibition Curator Hilary Burns I remembered from 1970s Textiles Degree course.
 She studied weave; myself silk screen printing.
 Now a basket weaver, she had also moved to Devon.
 It was uncanny how she spotted my work at a craft fair and chose for the exhibition.

-'Linen Cruise' (sold) Robe in white linen and viscose prints shows black underside lapel of white linen collar and front edging (cut two collars contrasting) and two patch pockets.
+Robe in white linen and viscose prints shows black underside lapel of white linen collar and front edging (cut two collars contrasting) and two patch pockets.
 Front has silk painted panels.
 Robe is loose T-shaped structure in patches with no traditional tailored 'armhole'.
 A diamond gusset is inserted under arm, under the 'T' join.
-Patchworks are large and long as they were intended to be a bed quilt, until I changed my mind.
+Patchworks are large and long as originally intended for a bed quilt.

 'Oriental Cruise'